 Your period is late

-This is one of the classic early signs of pregnancy.
-If your period is late, take a pregnancy test to check whether you are pregnant
+This is a classic sign of pregnancy.
+If your period is late, take a pregnancy test to check whether you are pregnant.

 Funny taste in your mouth